wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 </tr>
 <tr>
 <td>Show Labels</td>
 <td>Select to display labels in the table.
 A label is the metric name associated with the data or the query expression resulting from an aggregation.
-TBD details
 </td>
 </tr>
 <tr>